 Beyond the basics

-Before I came to Mobile Nations, I spent most days sitting in an office/lab doing R&D work with automation equipment, machine vision systems, and robotics.
-I consider myself a pretty good judge of what's good and what's not-so-good when it comes to electronic peripherals.
-My purchasing agent might have disagreed, but I know what works best and why it works best.
+I've spent a lot of time fiddling with automation equipment, machine vision systems, and robotics both as a job and for fun.
+Because of this, I consider myself a pretty good judge of what's good and what's not-so-good when it comes to electronic peripherals.
+My old purchasing agent might have disagreed, but I know what works best and why it works best.
 This is why I think everyone interested in tinkering needs a Raspberry Pi.

 Let's have some fun

-There are plenty of other options to use on your workbench, and many do some things better than the Pi — curse the 3.3v inputs, give me 5v DC!
-But none have the level of support that the Pi does.
-This goes for the board itself, as well as the hundreds of "accessories" that were built to connect to the Pi, and driver support, sample code, and the general knowledge that comes with something like a camera board or motion sensor for the Pi makes things easy to do and learn.
-I can pour through man pages, schematics and documentation because I spent years being taught how to do it and what to look for.
-But I think that's a sure-fire way to turn off an enthused developer who needs a little guidance.
+There are plenty of other options to use on your workbench, and many do some things better than the Pi, but none have the level of support that the Pi does.
+This goes for the board itself, as well as the hundreds of "accessories" that were built to connect to it.
+Driver support, sample code, and the general knowledge that comes with something like a camera board or motion sensor for the Pi make things easy to do and learn.
+I can pour through man pages, schematics, and documentation because I spent years being taught how to do it and what to look for, but I think that's a sure-fire way to turn off an enthused developer who needs a little guidance.
 You'll not find better support for any other project board.